danjohnson3141/Jekyll-Test/App-&-Navigation/GET-app_labels-event-event_id.md

 <!-- --- title: GET /app_labels/event/:event_id -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of labels specific to an event.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:event_id - Integer, passed in through the URL.
+Is derived from the 'id' field of the 'events' table.

 =
 ####Response: